Develop a pre-university research project in Economics

 4. Start Your Course

-The course is available as 2, 4 or 8 week programme, with 5 hours of 1:1 tutorials each week.
+Choose from a one-day intensive, 2 or 10-week programme with 1:1 tutorials each week.
 You will also be required to research and prepare your project in your own time.

 At the end of the course, your academic research project will be independently assessed and you will receive a certificate of completion, as well as a detailed evaluation from your tutor.